Welcome back. I’m happy to say Taylor’s small dormer bedroom is finally done!

 I love mixing new with old.
 The desk organizer is new and came from Target.
 I converted an antique copper heater into a lamp which I’ll show you how to make soon.
 What I really love doing is making something new look old.
 I saw a similar reproduction vintage office sign online but it was sold out.
 Jason and I figured out how to make it ourselves.

 On the left side of the room, I hung a trio of Restoration Hardware inspired lithographs of cities that Taylor has visited.
 I’ll have a tutorial on those also.
+Update: the tutorial can be found here.

 Covering the popcorn ceilings with white planking adds to that farmhouse charm.